kputnam/propr/README.md

     Failures:

-      1) Array#| with two arrays x and y has length equal to x.length + y.length Failure/Error: instance_exec(*input, &block)
+      1) Array#| with two arrays x and y has length equal to x.length + y.length Failure/Error:
          expected: 4,
+              got: 3 (using ==)
+         after 25 successes
-              got: 3 (using ==) -- with srand 317419430220052582439642446331757152805 after 25 successes, input: [[false, "`~~", false], [-187294205]]
+         with [[false, "`~~", false], [-187294205]]
-         # spec/examples/failure.example:17:in `block (4 levels) in <main>'
-         # ./lib/propr/property.rb:76:in `instance_exec'
-         # ./lib/propr/property.rb:76:in `block (2 levels) in check'
-         # ./lib/propr.rb:119:in `generate'
-         # ./lib/propr/property.rb:74:in `block in check'
+         with srand 317419430220052582439642446331757152805

     Finished in 0.02185 seconds
     2 examples, 1 failure

-You may have figured out the error is that `|` removes duplicate elements from the result, but if that `|` was buried elsewhere in our application, we probably wouldn't have caught it by writing individual test cases.
+You may have figured out the error is that `|` removes duplicate elements from the result.
+We might not have caught the mistake by writing individual test cases.
 The output indicates Propr generated 25 sets of input before finding one that failed.

-Now that a failing test case has been identified, you might write a one-off test case with those specific inputs to prevent regressions.
+Now that a failing test case has been identified, you might write another `check` with those specific inputs to prevent regressions.
 You could also call `srand 317419430220052582439642446331757152805` like this to regenerate the same inputs for the entire test suite: